Why Are My Hydrangea Leaves Turning White? (7 Solutions)

 If you think your hydrangea has a nutrient deficiency, look for the following symptoms:

-• White or yellow leaves
+• White leaves

 • Leaves that are wilting or drooping